brakmic/BiB/docs/BiB-UI.md

 Type in your account data and click **Login**.

-To change the language selecting an entry from the list below Login button.
+To change language use the list below Login button.

 *Main Screen*